entellopy/entellopy/business-industry-cases/people-management/fractionalcareer-series/fractional-overview.md

 Each talk explores the evolving job market, fractional leadership models, and the skills required to thrive in a disrupted economy.

 #### **Join the  community:**[Here](https://rocket.hirefreely.co/?ref=leader-b9b42168-c7n8)
 ---
 ## ⚙️ How to Navigate
 - Presentations are organized by week.
-- Each entry includes the theme, focus, and a short description.
+Each entry includes the theme, focus, and a short description.
-- PDFs are available inside this folder.

 ---
 ## 📂 Weekly Talks Overview

 | Week | Date                | Theme   | Focus Area           | Description     |